Bronchitis: Epidemiology

-Chronic bronchitis affects about 3.4% to 22% of the general population.
+Chronic bronchitis affects about 3.4–22% of the general population.
 Individuals over 45 years of age, smokers, those that live or work in areas with high air pollution, and anybody with asthma all have a higher risk of developing chronic bronchitis.
 This wide range is due to the different definitions of chronic bronchitis that can be diagnosed based on signs and symptoms or the clinical diagnosis of the disorder.
 Chronic bronchitis tends to affect men more often than women.
-While the primary risk factor for chronic bronchitis is smoking, there is still a 4%-22% chance that non smokers can get chronic bronchitis.
+While the primary risk factor for chronic bronchitis is smoking, there is still a 4–22% chance that non-smokers can get chronic bronchitis.
 This might suggest other risk factors such as the inhalation of fuels, dusts, fumes and genetic factor.
 In the United States, in 2016, 8.6 million people were diagnosed with chronic bronchitis, and there were 518 reported deaths.
 Per 100,000 of population the death rate of chronic bronchitis was 0.2.